abi-collab/vue-simple-cart/README.md

 - When stock is empty button will be disabled
 - Decrease stock when add to cart
 - Item id in cart
+- if user is member, it will show free shipping